Vertex Cuts: Optimally nested cuts

-\begin{theo} Let $X$ be a graph with a thin cut system $\cc $ for which $\mu \not= 0$.
+\begin{theo} Let $X$ be a graph with a thin cut system $\cc$ for which $\mu_{\min} \not= 0$.
 Then $X$ is an infinite graph such that each cut contains an end. \end{theo}

-\begin{proof} We know that for every $C\in \cc$ there is another cut $D$ with which it is not nested, and for every such pair $C, D$ there are at least two cut corners.
-Thus for any $C\in \cc$ we can form a sequence of distinct cuts $C = C_1, C_2, \dots $, where $C_{i+1} \subset C_i$ and $C_{i+1}$ is a corner of $C_i$ and another cut in $\cc $.
-This sequence will determine an end of $X$, because its intersection is empty by Lemma~\ref{lemm:finitesequnece}.
+\begin{proof} We know that for every $C\in \cc$ there is another cut $D$ with which it is not nested, and for every such pair $C, D$ there are at least two corners which contain cuts.
+Thus for any $C\in \cc$ we can form a sequence of distinct cuts $C = C_1, C_2, \dots $, where $C_{i+1} \subset C_i$ and $C_{i+1}$ is a cut component of a corner of $C_i$ and another cut in $\cc$.
+This sequence will determine an end of $X$ whose rays are all contained in $C$ from some index on, because the intersection of the elements of this sequence is empty by Proposition~\ref{prop:finitesequence}.
 There will be another such sequence starting with $C^*$ and so $X$ has more than one end. \end{proof}